vivekparasharr/vivekparasharr.github.io/_posts/2020-05-16-git-cheatsheet.markdown

 This is the second article in the series in which I will share my Git cheatsheet.
 This will enable the reader to quickly recall important commands to aid development.

+First, here are five key things to remember when using Git for version control:

+    Always create a new branch for new features or bug fixes: When working on a new feature or bug fix, it's important to create a new branch in Git rather than making changes directly to the main branch.
+This keeps the main branch stable and allows for easier collaboration with other team members.

+    Commit early and often: It's a good practice to commit changes to Git as often as possible, rather than waiting until the end of the day or the end of a coding session.
+This makes it easier to track changes and roll back to previous versions if needed.

+    Write clear commit messages: When committing changes to Git, be sure to write clear and descriptive commit messages that explain the changes made.
+This makes it easier for other team members to understand the changes and can save time during code reviews.

+    Use Git pull requests for code reviews: When working on a team, it's a good practice to use Git pull requests to review code changes.
+This allows other team members to review the code and provide feedback before changes are merged into the main branch.

+    Keep your Git repository organized: Make sure that your Git repository is organized and easy to navigate, with clear file and folder structures.
+This makes it easier to find specific files and makes the code repository more manageable over time.

+By keeping these five key things in mind when using Git for version control, you can help ensure that your codebase is well-organized, well-documented, and easy to collaborate on with other team members.

+Now lets review some basic commands.

 #### Getting & Creating Projects

 | Command | Description |